 Things to Consider While Running Ethernet Cable Through Walls

 There are, instead, many things to consider when running ethernet cables.
 The house you live in, the environment, and the number of users.
 These are minor factors to consider.
 Some important things to consider are:

 #Your Installation Environment

 You should be able to answer questions like:

-- What amount of cable will you need? – this entails creating the floor plans.
+- What amount of cable will you need? – this entails creating floor plans.
 Next, you will need to measure the area you will cover.
 Finally, add five percent to your measurements.
-You can use measuring tape or also laser measuring tool to easily measure the area.
+You can use a measuring tape or laser measuring tool to measure the area easily.